firelizzard18/exp-vscode-go/README.md

 7. There will now be a `Profiles` item under the test
 8. Open `Profiles`
 9. Open the profile set, e.g. `12:34:56`
-10. Open the profile, e.g. `CPU`, by double-clicking the item or clicking the open symbol
+10. Open the profile, e.g. `CPU`, by double clicking the item or clicking the open symbol

 ![profiles](./docs/assets/profile-items.png)